New York Product Liability Attorney

 - Overall design (Ex. sports-utility-vehicle design subjective to rollover)

 Electronic Goods and Appliances

 Consumers could encounter defective electronic goods at any time in their every day activities.
 Manufacturers have been known to rush defective electronic goods for sale to the public resulting in injuries to consumers.
 For example, there have been numerous instances of laptops being available for sale, which are powered by batteries which represent a fire hazard.
 A variety of electronics could be harmful to consumers if defective, such as the following:

 - Wash machines

-Regardless of the type of product that has caused an injury to you or a loved one, the Law Firm of Leandros A. Vrionedes, P.C. provides consumers with skilled representation.
+Regardless of the type of product that has caused an injury to you or a loved one, the New York product liability attorney of Leandros A. Vrionedes, P.C. provides consumers with skilled representation.
 Please contact our office for a consultation on your case.